gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ##  DTLS Chunk (DTLS) {#DTLS-chunk}

-This section defines the new chunk type that will be used to transport DTLS 1.3 Records containing SCTP payload.
+This section defines the new chunk type that will be used to transport the DTLS 1.3 record containing protected SCTP payload.
 {{sctp-DTLS-chunk-newchunk-crypt}} illustrates the new chunk type.

 | Chunk Type | Chunk Name |